aakash988/citibike-app/README.md

 # Features
 This is an API for Citi Bikes that was built using Node.JS and Express.

-The purpose of this project was to build an API using Citi Bike station data that allows you to:
+The purpose of this project was to build an API using an external data source that allows you to:

 - Retrieve information about Citi Bike stations in NYC (with pagination using page query parameter)
 - Retrieve information about all in-service Citi Bike stations in NYC (with pagination using query parameter)